 Always keep in mind that allowing the battery to lose all of its charge is very bad for the battery and should always be avoided, if possible.

 In conclusion, taking care of the battery in your electric car is critical for keeping your car in great shape for a long time.
-Knowing how often and what percentage to keep your battery charge at is very important.
+Knowing how often and what percentage to keep your battery charged at is very important.

 When an electric car is sitting, it can remain charged for months so long as the charge is around 50% and the car is kept out of hot weather.
 When the battery is charged to 100% or less than 20% while sitting, the battery cells can get damaged.